Sousaphone: Fiberglass

-In recent years, sousaphones have been available made of fiberglass reinforced plastics instead of brass.
+Since 1961, sousaphones have been available made of fiberglass reinforced plastics instead of brass; RMC-Reynolds announced their new 18-pound instrument that year (branded as "Reynolds" or "Martin") and Conn's 16-3/4-pound 36K debuted soon thereafter.
+King first advertised its new 18-1/2 pound "1280" model in 1964, as did Holton with its FG-122 and Selmer with its Buescher-division instrument.
+Olds first advertised its fiberglass instrument in 1966.
 The fiberglass versions are used mainly for marching, with brass instruments being used for all other situations.
-Fiberglass sousaphones can be found commonly in younger marching bands, such as middle schools, due to their lightened weight load.
+Fiberglass sousaphones can be found commonly in younger marching bands, such as middle schools, due to their lighter weight.
 Depending on the model, the fiberglass version does not have as dark and rich a tone as the brass (King fiberglass sousaphones tended to have smooth fiberglass and a tone somewhat more like a brass sousaphone; Conn fiberglass sousaphones often had rough fiberglass exteriors and a thinner sound; the Conn is also lighter).

 Additional valves

 In the 1920s and 1930s, four-valved sousaphones were often used by professional players, especially E♭ sousaphones; today, however, four-valved B♭ sousaphones are uncommon and are prized by collectors, especially those made by Conn, King (H. N. White), and Holton.
 Jupiter Company started production of four-valve BB♭ sousaphones in the late 2000s, and Dynasty USA makes a four-valve BB♭ sousaphone as well.
-Criticisms of the fourth valve on a sousaphone center around additional weight, although the fourth valve improves intonation and facilitates playing of the lower register.
+Criticisms of the fourth valve on a sousaphone center on additional weight, although the fourth valve improves intonation and facilitates playing of the lower register.

 Due to the large size of most sousaphones, the sub-contra register (for which the fourth valve is largely intended) is already covered by alternate resonances, known as "false tones" (see Tuba article).
 Many beginners are not aware of the false-tone resonances on their sousaphones because these notes reside in the sub-contra register, which is nearly impossible for most beginners to access.
 Some professionals develop a "raised embouchure" to securely play these notes.
 This is where either the upper or lower lip (depending on the player) takes up most of the mouthpiece area.
 The embouchure provides almost twice the room for vibration of the single lip (compared to the 50–50 embouchure).